 I tried all the advice:

-Because here's what I finally understood:
+Here's what I eventually understood:

 Overwhelm isn't a motivation problem.
 It's an architecture problem.